 Brake Pad Wear

 Like the Scorpio, the Safari tends to run through front brake pads.
 Replacements aren’t very expensive, but will require time spent in the workshop.
 Taking the SUV out for a drive and checking for brake feel is an important step during the purchase process.
+Meanwhile, check out our Mahindra Scorpio: Used Car Buyers’ Guide for great, comprehensive advice on buying one right!

 Stay away from the 2 liter TCIC turbo diesel and the petrol engined variants.
 These engines don’t have a reputation for bomb proof reliability.
 On the other hand, the 2.2 liter DICOR turbo diesels are much better buys.
 All the same, checking the engine thoroughly is an important step before purchasing a pre-owned Safari.